pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 > #### Prerequisites

-Okay, even the fanciest push to start car still requires a fob, so let's cover those bases super quick.
+Okay, even the fanciest push-to-start car still requires a fob, so let's cover those bases super quick.

-- Web Browser
+- Web browser
-- Github Account
+- GitHub account
-- 10 minutes (aprox.)
+- 10 minutes (approx.)

-Next let's review the tools we will depend on for developing and deploying our project.
+Next, let's review the tools we will depend on for developing and deploying our project.

 > #### Commandline Utilities:
 >